Joe Grkman Jr. was voted 2011 Man of the Year by the United Musicians Polka Association of Pennsylvania (UMPAPA).

 Mike and Joe perform with Mike Festa as the Bavarian Brats every Saturday from 9:30 PM - 1:30 AM.

-* Saturday February 23 - FREE GRKMANIA CONCERT as part of Health Fair 2013, Morgantown Mall, Morgantown, WV (1 - 3 PM)
+* Saturday February 22 - FREE GRKMANIA CONCERT as part of Health Fair 2014, Morgantown Mall, Morgantown, WV (Noon - 2 PM)

-* Tuesday August 27 - FREE GRKMANIA CONCERT - Brodhead Cultural Center newly remodeled Amphitheater, Penn State Beaver Campus, 100 Universoty Drive, Monaca, PA (7:30 – 9:30 PM) Rain or shine event - In case of inclement weather, concert will be moved to new indoor Penn State Beaver auditorium http://www.br.psu.edu/Information/10938.htm
+* Tuesday August 26 - FREE GRKMANIA CONCERT – Brodhead Cultural Center newly remodeled Amphitheater, Penn State Beaver Campus, 100 University Drive, Monaca, PA (7:30 PM - 9:30 PM) Rain or Shine Event - In case of inclement weather, concert will be moved to new indoor Penn State Beaver auditorium

 Check back for updates...